 The only catch to enjoying Selimiye is all the ridiculously exaggerated praise of Selimiye.
 The magnificent achievement that is Selimiye is muddled by many absurd claims about the Mosque and a sort of need to preach the supremacy of the Ottomans over basically everything else.
 One thing I read is that the particular lighting style of the Dutch painter Vermeer (I’m pretty sure they said Vermeer) was actually invented by Mimar Sinan and the windows he designed in Selimiye.
 Never mind the fact that we’re talking about two different forms of art and utterly different uses of light.
 It’s also very common to hear about the superiority of Selimiye over the Hagia Sophia as if 1000 years of architectural development means nothing.
 Especially considering the design is roughly the same; grand dome on a box supported by buttresses and semi-domes.

 We spent a great amount of our time wandering the city and the surrounding riverbanks.
-Apparently this pair of Canadians have totally acclimatized to Turkish weather because 4 degrees Celsius was bloody cold.
-Catching sunrise on a river bank with ruins, towers, stone bridges, and medieval hospitals was well worth braving the cold.
-Also 8:30 sunrise is a whole lot easier that the 5:30 sunrises I was getting up for in the summer!
+Apparently this pair of Canadians have totally acclimatized to Turkish weather because 4 degrees Celsius was bloody cold!
+Catching sunrise on a river bank with ruins, towers, stone bridges, and medieval hospitals was well worth braving the cold though.
+Also, an 8:30 sunrise is a whole lot easier than the 5:30 sunrises I was getting up for in the summer!

 There’s really very little else to say about our time in Edirne (unless anyone ACTUALLY wants me to get going on architecture) so instead here’s a few more pictures of this beautiful place!
 If you want to know more about Edirne and all there is to see and do make sure you check out our Destination+ page for lots more details!